shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/README.md

 As a proud San Jose local, I have spent the last 12+ years immersed in Silicon Valley tech — including 6+ rewarding years as a Lead Data Scientist and Associate Manager at Avanade (the Accenture-Microsoft Joint Venture) and Accenture in Mountain View.

 My work centers on connecting the dots between cutting-edge AI — like generative and agentic models — and everyday business impact.
-I am endlessly curious about how technology drives enterprise value, which is why you will also find me pursuing my Evening MBA in Finance and Leading Innovative Organizations at Santa Clara University Leavey School of Business.
+I am endlessly curious about how technology drives enterprise value, which is why you will also find me pursuing my Evening MBA in Finance & Leading Innovative Organizations at Santa Clara University Leavey School of Business.

 I love building smart solutions, leading high-performing teams, and looking toward future corporate board leadership.
 Let’s connect and chat about where tech is taking us next!